replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 ## About Application Status

-To display application status on the admin console dashboard, KOTS aggregates the status of specific Kubernetes resources for the application.
+To display application status on the Admin Console dashboard, KOTS aggregates the status of specific Kubernetes resources for the application.

 The following resource types are supported for displaying application status: